-The images are synchronized with music.
+The images are synchronized with music (in frame of Borghesia multi-media group).
 We are faced with a flood of symbols that are indiscriminately mixing the images of pop heroes from comics with topless gay men with muscular figure and a cigarette in his mouth, and instant moments with flashing women figure on display.
 The images are overlapping, cutting, sneaking over the screen in a fast tempo with spilled saturated colours.

 Nika Špan, Per aspera ad astra, 4:05:00

 A footage of over four hour long constant changing of 150 television channels (over Astra satellite).
 Video has been recorded without a video camera directly from television onto a VHS cassette with a VHS recorder.
 The duration of the video is determined by the length of the VHS tape.
 Video was shot on 5th July, 1999 between 5:23 pm and 9:27 pm in Düsseldorf.